Hiroshi Kamiya (politician)

-Hiroshi Kamiya (神谷 裕, Kamiya Hiroshi) is a Japanese politician of the Constitutional Democratic Party of Japan and a member of the House of Representatives in the Diet (national legislature).
+Hiroshi Kamiya (神谷 裕, Kamiya Hiroshi) is a Japanese politician of the Centrist Reform Alliance and a member of the House of Representatives in the Diet (national legislature).
 Kamiya represents Hokkaido through the Hokkaido PR block.

 Kamiya first ran for office in the 2014 election as the DPJ candidate for the Hokkaido 10th district, losing against the incumbent Hisashi Inatsu.
 He would have a rematch with Inatsu in the 2017 general election.
-This time, he lost by a very narrow margin of 513 votes, making Hokkaido-10th one of the most marginal seats in the country.
+This time, he lost by a margin of 513 votes, making Hokkaido-10th one of the most marginal seats in the country.
 Nonetheless, Kamiya obtained enough votes to be elected through the CDP's PR block list.
+He won the district in 2024 after winning proportional representation again in 2021, and became one of 7 CRA candidates to survive the 2026 landslide in single member districts.
+Kamiya was reelected to his seat by a very narrow margin of 21 votes, making Hokkaido-10th the most marginal seat in the election.

 Before running for public office, Kamiya worked as a secretary in the offices of Councillor Eri Tokunaga and Representative Tadamasa Kodaira.
 He also previously worked in a fisheries cooperative.